barronbytes/Learning-to-Code/Data-Science/Summary-Statistics/README.md

 * Individually in test folder: Run test file from terminal with `bash <test_file_name>.py` command.
 * Collectively in root folder: Run test.sh file from terminal with `bash test.sh` command.

+### Uploading New Data

+The program can handle new raw data uploads!
+Just make sure to you upload `.txt` files that save individual heart rate measurements on separate lines.

 ## Development Roadmap

 This project was completed in three days with the following project folder structure: